K-PaaS/cp-guide-eng/install-guide/container-platform-portal/cp-portal-deployment-service-guide-v1.2.md

 #### :bulb: Precautions when applying for container platform operator portal service
 - In the case of container platform operator portal service, the application can only be made from the organization name **'portal'**.
-- The container platform operator portal service is available only from one organization within the entire organization, and it is designated as an organization **'portal'** that is created by default when the PaaS-TA Portal is deployed.
+- The container platform operator portal service is available only from one organization within the entire organization, and it is designated as an organization **'portal'** that is created by default when the K-PaaS Portal is deployed.
 - If there is no organization **'portal'** when applying for the service, it is necessary to create the organization with **'portal'** and apply for the service.

 <br>